fusion809/vscode-installer/README.md

 /bin/bash -c "$(wget -cqO- https://git.io/vrLNn)"
 ```

+## Version
+This installer is meant to install the latest version of VSCode.

 ## Contributing
 For details on how to contribute to this project please see the [CONTRIBUTING.md](/CONTRIBUTING.md) file.